xieweiAlex/English_Learning/words/2023/words-Nov.md

+The government pushed through plans to **rejuvenate** the inner cities.
+Shelley was advised that the Italian climate would **rejuvenate** him.

+> Look back ten years and you can probably identify a few blind spots or mistaken beliefs you held at the time.
+Now, fast forward ten years from today... what are likely to be your current blind spots?
+What are you not spending enough time thinking about or perhaps even willfully ignoring?

+**syrupy**.
+**He slouches**.
+He **pored over** Scotch reviews for two hours before buying his dad a bottle for Father’s Day.

+**true to form**
+**secular**
+**play catch**
+**put decision on ice**.

-It's highly efficient and extensible, perfect for the discerning hacker.
-Check out the screencast above to get an idea of how it's used.
+It's highly efficient and extensible, perfect for the **discerning** hacker.
+Check out the screencast above to get an idea of how it's used. -

 In general **parlance**, **bootstrapping** usually refers to a self-starting process that is supposed to proceed without external input.
 The proposed plan was considered to have been pro-Zionist by its **detractors**.

 > Don't hate me, I'm just a messenger .

 **textile** fibre / plants
 He makes his own point in his own **inimitable** way.

 > Not to mention....

-> If it starts to feel like a **slog** and you’re pushing yourself every day—I mean, we all have periods of that—but [do it] too long and that really becomes laborious.
+> If it starts to feel like a **slog** and you’re pushing yourself every day—I mean, we all have periods of that—but [do it] too long and that really becomes **laborious**.
 To me, it’s often a flag that perhaps you shouldn’t be in that area at all.

 ## Week 2